rsdoiel/antenna/science_and_technology.md

 ---

-## The IRS plans to replace fired enforcement workers with AI
+## IRS hopes to replace fired enforcement workers with AI

 date: 2025-05-08, updated: 2025-05-08, from: The Register (UK I.T.
 News)